Bladder Cancer

 Stages and Grades of Bladder Cancer

-The results of the biopsy and the tests will help the cancer care team determine if the cancer is likely to grow slowly or quickly and how far it’s spread.
-The grade indicates how quickly the cancer is likely to grow.
+The result of a biopsy and other tests will help your cancer care team determine if the cancer is likely to grow slowly or quickly and how far it has spread.
+This information helps guide experts to plan the best treatment for you.

 Bladder Cancer Treatment Options